Directory of members

 Website: http://www.tellery.com

 Dan Yashinsky is a Toronto-based storyteller, author, and community animator.
 He received, in 1999, the first Jane Jacobs Prize for his work with storytelling in the community.
 He founded the Toronto Festival of Storytelling (in 1979) and co-founded Storytelling Toronto (formerly the Storytellers School of Toronto).
 He also began the longest-running open session in North America: 1,001 Friday Nights of Storytelling (in 1978).
-He has performed and taught at festivals in Israel, Wales, Norway, Sweden, England, Germany, Brazil, Austria, France, the U.S., Singapore, Ireland, and across Canada.
+He has performed and taught at festivals in Israel, Wales, Norway, Sweden, England, Germany, Brazil, Austria, Poland, Hong Kong, France, the U.S., Singapore, Ireland, and across Canada.

-Dan is the editor of four acclaimed collections of Canadian storytelling and the author of Suddenly They Heard Footsteps — Storytelling for the Twenty-first Century and Swimming with Chaucer – A Storyteller’s Logbook.
+Dan is the editor of four acclaimed collections of Canadian storytelling and the author of "Suddenly They Heard Footsteps — Storytelling for the Twenty-first Century," and "Swimming with Chaucer – A Storyteller’s Logbook."
+His recent books include "The Golden Apples," a remixed fairytale, and "I Am Full – Stories for Jacob," a grief memoir about his late son.
+"The Storyteller’s Ass," a collection of stories featuring donkeys, will be coming out in 2026.
 He developed and hosted Talking Stick, a national storytelling radio show on CBC.
 His work in schools includes creating the Telling Bee, a story-based curriculum project that has taken place in more than 40 Ontario schools.
-He has been a storyteller-in-residence for UNICEF Canada, Queen's University, Storytelling Toronto, Toronto Public Library, The Stop Community Food Centre, Baycrest Centre for Geriatric Care.
+He has been a storyteller-in-residence for UNICEF Canada, Queen's University, Storytelling Toronto, Toronto Public Library, The Stop Community Food Centre, Baycrest Health Sciences.
+While at Baycrest, he developed, with social worker Melissa Tafler, an approach to storytelling in healthcare they call “storycare.”
+For info: www.storycare.ca

 Online Library